 - Herbal medicine

 - Breathing and relaxation techniques

-Depending on your particular health problems, an Ayurvedic therapist may suggest any or all of these treatments.
+Depending on your particular health problems, an Ayurvedic practitioner may suggest any or all of these treatments.

 Some therapists also recommend cleansing of the bowel (intestines) by putting liquid into the back passage (enemas).
 They may suggest taking medicines that make the bowel work more quickly (laxatives).
 These practices are supposed to get rid of toxins.
 Other ways of cleansing and detoxifying include forced vomiting and blood letting (drawing blood from the body).
 These methods can be very harmful and most therapists don’t use them.

 Some Ayurvedic methods, such as yoga, massage and relaxation, are generally helpful to people with cancer.
 But others, such as some herbal treatments, certain diets and cleansing the bowel can be harmful.
 You should be very cautious when using them and always check with your doctor first because they can have some serious side effects.
-You should also contact your doctor for a check up if an Ayurvedic therapist diagnoses you with any new medical condition.
+You should also contact your doctor for advice if an Ayurvedic practitioner diagnoses you with any new medical condition.

 - Decrease stress

 Ayurvedic practitioners think we are all made up of 3 elements known as doshas.
 These are